flokleiser/nextjs-flo/README.md

 ## Currently working on:

+- [ ] Lightbutton isDim -> viewpoint centered on video

+- [ ] Figure out lightbutton background card not working on animations

 - [ ] Look into stacking context of component elements (overlays) to fix issue with lightbutton overlay messing with other videos